 Most phishing attempts are made via email, however with the adoption of smart devices, attacks launched via text, social media and digital advertising are rising.

 A vast majority of phishing attacks are launched via email.
 These emails are designed to masquerade as a legitimate entity.
-To do this, hackers register an email address that looks legitimate, and launch thousands of fake emails to a database of users.
+To do this, hackers register an email address that looks legitimate and then use that address to launch thousands of phishing emails to a database of users.

 These are usually stolen or obtained through the dark web, however with so much personal information being made online, it wouldn’t be too hard for smart criminals to create their own databases.

-There have been a huge number of COVID-19 related phishing attacks that impersonate looking to preying on people’s anxieties and fears about the virus and its economic consequences.
+In 2020, there was an explosion of attacks impersonating government and healthcare officials – preying on people’s anxieties and fears about the virus and its economic consequences.

 Spear phishing is a more sophisticated form of phishing where the hacker targets a specific person.
 To launch these attacks, hackers have usually obtained some of the victim’s personal information, like their name, job description and employer, email address and so on.